FEARFUL AVOIDANT

 INTRODUCTION

 Then, 25 years later, my career plateaued.
 The Dopamine well ran dry.
 As someone whose entire self was based on a job title and long resume, I collided head-on with a Midlife Crisis (MLC).
-An MLC doesn’t just cause discontent with life.
+It doesn’t just cause discontent with life.
 It tears open old wounds and frees "caged monsters."
-The coping strategies that had muffled my relationship anxiety for decades stopped working and the sudden anxiety storm let the beast loose.
+The coping strategies that had muffled my relationship anxiety for decades failed; the sudden storm of anxiety let the beast loose.
 COVID-19 lockdowns compounded this: accustomed to "living at work," I was now constantly at home with my wife.
-Constant proximity fueled fresh anxiety; my libido went downhill, adding more "kerosene" to the firestorm in my head.
+Constant proximity fueled fresh anxiety; my libido went downhill, adding more "kerosene to the firestorm" in my head.
 Work stress shattered my already weakened mental defenses, eroded by career dissatisfaction and MLC pressures.
 As a result, my relationship anxiety returned with brutal vengeance as full-fledged Relationship OCD with thought-anxiety loops running literally 24/7.
 Years of confinement seemed to have strengthened it.
 Now, ugly somatic symptoms erupted: Panic Attacks, Overactive Bladder, Irritable Bowel, Weather Sensitivity, and finally, Erectile Dysfunction.
 At forty-five, the body forgives far less.
 This perfect storm forced me to confront what I had avoided for a lifetime.

 I had to face the monster within me, understand it and learn how to overcome it.
-Since early 2022, for over two years, I've been spending at least half an hour every day, sometimes more, researching why it reappeared, how it works within me and how to heal.
-This journey led me to read over a hundred books on neurochemistry, anxiety, OCD, Attachment Theory, Childhood Trauma, CPTSD, CBT, ACT, and many other topics.
-Through steady work, including Self-Discovery, Exposure and Response Prevention (ERP) exercises, Inner Child Work, Mindfulness practices, SSRI medication, physical exercise like jogging, and other strategies, I’ve slowly rebuilt my life.
-Today, I stand at the edge of the woods, nearly clear.
-Disorganized Attachment, especially manifesting as ROCD, is a formidable adversary: vicious and resilient.
+Since early 2022, for over two years, I've been spending at least half an hour every day, sometimes more, researching why it reappeared, how it works within me, and how to heal.
+This journey led me to read over a hundred books on Neurochemistry, Anxiety, Obsessive Compulsive Disorder, Attachment Theory, Childhood Trauma, Complex PTSD, Cognitive-Behavioral Therapy, Acceptance and Commitment Therapy and many other topics.
+Through steady work, including Self-Discovery, Exposure and Response Prevention (ERP) exercises, Inner Child Work, Mindfulness practices, SSRI medication, physical exercise like jogging, and other strategies, I slowly rebuilt my life.
+As of writing this book, I stand at the edge of the woods, nearly clear.
+Disorganized Attachment, especially manifesting as Relationship OCD, is a formidable adversary: vicious and resilient.
 But with true grit and the right tools, it can be overcome.

 Recent studies suggest that prevalence of Disorganized (Fearful Avoidant) Attachment has surged from about 2% in the 1960s to as high as 15% today, affecting up to one billion people worldwide.
 While not all develop Relationship OCD (or rather, stay in a relationship long enough for it to emerge), many suffer from relationship anxiety and could benefit from understanding this pattern and how to address it.
 How could I help more people awaken and find their way out?
 The answer was clear: This book.
 So here we are.
 You’re reading words, forged in my own living hell – a hell I’ve escaped.
 I sincerely hope the knowledge assembled here from leading minds in neuroscience and psychology lights your path to freedom as well.

 DISCLAIMER: This book reflects my personal healing journey as a Fearful-Avoidant and ROCD survivor.
 It is not medical advice.
-Insights and recommendations are based on lived experience and my curation/interpretation of neuroscience research (directionally accurate, but quite simplified specifically to provide a practical self-help foundation without overwhelm).
+Insights and recommendations are based on my lived experience, curation and interpretation of neuroscience research (directionally accurate, but quite simplified specifically to provide a practical self-help foundation without causing overwhelm).
 I am not a licensed clinician.
 Brain chemistry, trauma histories and neurodiversity vary significantly; what rewired my nervous system may require adaptation for yours.
 Neurobiology evolves rapidly (this represents my 2024 understanding).
 Some concepts may initially heighten anxiety, so proceed gradually with support systems in place.
 This book complements, but never replaces professional care.
 All copyrights belong to original authors.

 Chapter 1